statsmodels/statsmodels/docs/source/pitfalls.rst

 + Rank deficient matrices will not raise an error
 + Cases of almost perfect multicollinearity or ill-conditioned design matrices might produce numerically unstable results.
 Users need to manually check the rank or condition number of the matrix if this is not the desired behavior

-Note: Statsmodels currently fails on the NIST benchmark case for Filip if the data is not rescaled, see `this blog <http://jpktd.blogspot.ca/2012/03/numerical-accuracy-in-linear-least.html>`_
+Note: statsmodels currently fails on the NIST benchmark case for Filip if the data is not rescaled, see `this blog <http://jpktd.blogspot.ca/2012/03/numerical-accuracy-in-linear-least.html>`_

 Incomplete convergence in maximum likelihood estimation